davidderaedt/brackets-architecture-article/Brackets-source.md

 At the heart of the implementation of Live Development is the `Inspector.js` file, which is in charge of the communication with Chrome's remote debugger API using JSON over WebSockets.
 Other elements involved in this process include Agents - which keep track of changes and propagate them- and Documents which, again, represent CSS, JS and HTML files on the system.

-The inline editor feature, which makes it possible to overlay some content over code, is implemented through the `MultiRangeInlineEditor` class.
-This class inherits from `InlineTextEditor` which itself inherits from `InlineWidget`.
+The *Inline Editor* feature, which makes it possible to overlay some content over code, is implemented through the `InlineWidget` class (the very basis of inline editors, which is just a panel floating over your code).
+The `InlineTextEditor` class is slightly more sophisticated: it inherits from `InlineWidget` and adds a simple text editor.

+The class you'd use to create an inline editor which contains a small selectable panel on the right, such as Brackets' default CSS inline editor, is the `MultiRangeInlineEditor`, which itself inherits from `InlineTextEditor`.

-However, you don't need to understand all this inheritance chain in details to use such an inline editor.
-All you have to do is register a provider function to the EditorManager, like this:
+To use such an *Inline Editor*, you have to register a provider function with the `EditorManager`, like this:
 ```
-EditorManager.registerInlineEditProvider(javaScriptFunctionProvider);
+EditorManager.registerInlineEditProvider(providerFunction);
 ```

 This function has to take two parameters: the host editor, and a position object.
-Position objects are used by CodeMirror, and contain two properties, the line number and the character position.
-Inside this function, you'll simply instantiate your `MultiRangeInlineEditor`, and pass it the corresponding editor object.
+Position objects are used by *CodeMirror*, and contain two properties, the line number and the character position.
+Inside this function, you'll simply instantiate your `MultiRangeInlineEditor`, and pass it the corresponding `Editor` instance.

 ```
+function providerFunction(hostEditor, pos){
+	(…)
     var myInlineEditor = new MultiRangeInlineEditor(data);
     myInlineEditor.load(hostEditor);
+}
 ```